dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 ## But wait, there's more!

-If you are interested in more Manchester based employers, other place you can look are startup accelerators, incubators, co-working spaces, science parks and local trade bodies such as:
+If you are interested in more Manchester based employers, other places you can look are startup accelerators, incubators, co-working spaces, science parks and local trade bodies such as:

 * Manchester Technology Centre [mspl.co.uk/campuses/manchester-technology-centre](https://mspl.co.uk/campuses/manchester-technology-centre/), M1 7ED (just down the Oxford Road)
 * The Landing, [thelanding.org.uk](http://www.thelanding.org.uk), M50 2ST (MediaCityUK)